Ankur-singh/sqlite_workshop/enrollments.md

-# Assignment 1 : enrolments
+# Assignment 1 : enrollments
 Write queries to answer the following questions based on enrollments database

 ## Getting Started